rabbitmq/rabbitmq-website/blog/2024-08-21-amqp-benchmarks/index.md

 1480318
 ```

-We observe that the memory usage of `processes` in RabbitMQ 3.13 is 11.1 GB compared to only 4.8 GB in RabbitMQ 4.0.
+We observe that the memory usage of `processes` in RabbitMQ 3.13 is 11.1 GB compared to only 4.8 GB in RabbitMQ 4.0 (a reduction of about 56%).
 As explained in the [previous](/blog/2024/08/05/native-amqp#amqp-10-in-rabbitmq-313) blog post, the RabbitMQ 3.13 implementation of AMQP 1.0 is resource heavy because each AMQP 1.0 session in the plugin includes an AMQP 0.9.1 client and maintains AMQP 0.9.1 state.

 ### AMQP 0.9.1 in 4.0